Monday, February 25, 2019

 1. Murad sings N.Y.
 State of Mind by Nas when some foreign tourists visit his house.

-2. Murad listens to Everyday by A$AP Rocky when his father comes home after getting married to his second wife.
+2. Murad listens to Everyday by A$AP Rocky when his father comes home after marrying his second wife.

 3. Sky has studied music at Berklee College of Music in Boston (not to be confused with Berkeley in California).